-The payout amount is determined no later than April 30 of the fiscal year following the end of the assessment period, and then paid out as a one-time payment.
+The payout amount of the STI is determined after approval of the audited IFRS consolidated financial statements and no later than April 30 of the year following the end of the assessment period, and then paid out.

 I.4.
 Long-Term Incentive; LTI